czczc/LArDiffusion/README.md

 ## Add Static Contents

 The static contents can be directly added to the [index.html](index.html) file inside the corresponding `<section></section>` tag.
-To make the format consist, please use the following guidelines:
+To make the format consistent, please use the following guidelines:

 ### Table
 ```html